 During the day there will be several rest stops and a leisurely picnic lunch of locally cured hams and cheeses accompanied by freshly baked bread and salads.

 On these itineraries you ride between three villages, following drovers’ paths through steep valleys filled with Mediterranean almond and walnut groves up to high summer pastures irrigated by the snow melt.
 The Contravisa Ride takes the lower mountain paths during early spring and late autumn and the Alpujarra Ride takes the higher routes to avoid the summer heat.

 Buena Vista Ride

-This is a slightly more challenging itinerary where you ride higher (around 2,700 metres) than on the Alpujarra Ride.
+This is a slightly more challenging itinerary where you ride higher (around 2,700m) than on the Alpujarra Ride.